wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 <a target="_blank" href="https://www.forbes.com/sites/janakirammsv/2018/09/16/azure-devops-why-its-a-big-deal-for-microsoft-and-the-community/#353e0a8c6780">
 Azure DevOps - Why It's A Big Deal For Microsoft And The Community</a> Sep 16, 2018

-Forrester has Microsoft as a leader (behind Electric Cloud, IBM, Xebia, and CA) in its <a target="_blank" href="https://azure.microsoft.com/en-us/resources/continuous-delivery-and-release-automation/">2018 Continuous Delivery And Release Automation" market assesement:
+Forrester has Microsoft among leaders (behind Electric Cloud, IBM, Xebia, and CA) in its <a target="_blank" href="https://azure.microsoft.com/en-us/resources/continuous-delivery-and-release-automation/">2018 Continuous Delivery And Release Automation" market assesement:
 <img alt="azure-devops-gartner-2018-485x527-13777.jpg" width="485" src="https://user-images.githubusercontent.com/300046/56278410-69b6fd00-60c3-11e9-847b-4c7f4a8a73d6.jpg"></a>

 NOTE: IBM's product is called "Urban Code".
 IBM also acquired Red Hat and its Ansible portfolio.

+Buck Hodges, Director of Engineering for Microsoft VSTS, <a target="_blank" href="https://www.youtube.com/watch?v=aIiLhK0NIlY">Jun 27, 2018 VIDEO: how Microsoft evolved from on-premise TFS into VSTS as a service shipping in 3 week sprints, from the same code repository.
+Add  SPS (Shared Platform Service) for account, identity, profile, licensing.

+@demovisa keynote #GDBC

 <a name="QuickStart"></a>